TDA/Shell-Scripts-Git/README.md

 * Add to your bashrc or create a symlink to use it from wherever :D

 * Currently working on a auto-push hook :)
+* The auto-pusher is called AutoPusher.py, and can be run as ./AutoPusher (with appropriate make file)
+* It contains an auto-msg for readme updates, lets see if it works.